HPI-BP2017N2/Matcher/README.md

  2.1.
 One database is used for reading the information extracted by [the parser](https://github.com/HPI-BP2017N2/Parser).
 It is expected that those information is separated into multiple collections (one for every shop, named by the corresponding shop ID).
  2.2.
 One database is used for saving the results of the matching process.
 Those data can be used for further visualization or processing.
 [The model generator](https://github.com/HPI-BP2017N2/MachineLearningModelGenerator) can use some of this data for training various classifiers.
 The collection structure is similar to the parsed offers.
  2.3.
 One database is used for storing and reading the state of the matcher.
 When restarted, the matcher will continue matching the shops stored there.
-2.4.
-One database is used for reading the different classifiers used during the matching process.
-It is expected to have two collections.
+3. RabbitMQ
+ The matcher consumes commands for starting the matching process from RabbitMQ.
+4. Models
+  A folder named "models" expected to exist containing the serialized classifiers as .json files.
     2.4.1.
-One collection is named scoredModel.
+One file is named model.json.
 It contains a serialized classifier used for deciding whether a parsed offer and an idealo offer match or not.
     2.4.2.
+One file is named category.json.
+It contains a serialized neural network for classifying the category of a parsed offer.
-One collection is named serializedParagraphVectors.
-It contains one serialized neural network each for classifying the brand and the category of a parsed offer.
+    2.4.3.
+One file is named brand.json.
+It contains a serialized neural network for classifying the brand of a parsed offer.
-2. RabbitMQ
- The matcher consumes commands for starting the matching process from RabbitMQ.

 ### Configuration
 #### Environment variables
 - MONGO_IP: The IP of the MongoDB instance